menicgiulia/NetMedPy/README.md

       pip install networkx seaborn matplotlib numpy pandas ray

-5. Set up your PYTHONPATH:
+5. Set up your PYTHONPATH (Replace "/user_path_to/NetMedPy-main/netmedpy" with the appropriate path of the package in your local/remote machine.):

   On Linux/Mac: